dneuge/cvr/README.md

 ## Why no precompiled binaries?

-Due to unresolved questions regarding SDK licensing, you currently need to build CVR yourself.
+Only me as a single user up to publication in July 2016, not polished enough to provide it ready-to-run to end-users yet, sorry...
+The bare minimum to implement before thinking about binaries would be a configuration screen to provide users a way to switch resolutions without any hacking of hard-coded constants.

+## Why such a late publication?

+I started writing CVR in November 2013 and had everything I immediately needed complete at the beginning of January 2014.
+I planned to release the code earlier but wasn't comfortable with the way terms & conditions in the SDK's license were stated formally (not sure if creating applications solely for Blackmagic products was permitted use).
+That has changed since then (or my understanding has, not sure which one :) ) and so I finally went public in July 2016.

 ## Tested hardware

 The following setup is currently verified to work:

-* Intel Core2Duo 3,0GHz
+* **CPU:** Intel i7-4790K (very low CPU usage), Intel Core2Duo 3.0GHz
-* Nvidia GeForce 8800GT, Nvidia GeForce GTX 750 Ti
+* **GPU:** Nvidia GeForce GTX 750 Ti, Nvidia GeForce 8800GT
-* Gentoo Linux 64 Bit
+* **OS:** Gentoo Linux 64 Bit
-* Blackmagic Design Intensity Pro (others from Blackmagic Design should work as well thanks to the universal SDK)
+* **Capture card:** Blackmagic Design Intensity Pro via PCIe (others from Blackmagic Design should work as well thanks to the universal SDK)

 ## A quick note on buying a capture card (for game consoles)